karmakarvishal/SOEN_SPIRIT/README.md

 - Employer Notifications: Employers will receive instant notifications when students apply for their job postings, keeping them informed and facilitating prompt responses.
 - Student Notifications: Students will receive notifications when they are selected for an interview, ensuring they are aware of the opportunity.
 - By integrating these features and functionalities, the platform will provide a seamless experience for employers, students, and administrators, making the job searching and recruitment processes efficient and effective.

+## Technologies:
+- Backend:
+    - The backend of this Career Services Application follows a modular and scalable approach.
+It is built using modern web development principles and technologies, ensuring robustness, security, and maintainability.
+The backend architecture is designed to handle concurrent requests efficiently, allowing for a seamless user experience.
+    - Database:
+        - The backend utilizes *MySQL* as the database technology to store and manage data related to user profiles, job listings, connections, and more.
+MySQL is a reliable and widely-used relational database management system that offers robust data handling capabilities, transaction support, and scalability.
+    - Backend Library/Framework
+        - To streamline the development process and enhance the functionality of the backend, the project incorporates the *Express.js* framework.
+Express.js is a fast and minimalist web application framework for Node.js.
+It provides a range of features and middleware that simplify routing, request handling, and response management, making it an ideal choice for building RESTful APIs.